1955 Russian Supreme Soviet election

-Uncontested elections to the Supreme Soviet of the RSFSR of the IV-th convocation were held on February 27 1955.
+Elections to the fourth convocation of the Supreme Soviet of the Russian Soviet Federative Socialist Republic were held on 27 February 1955.

-Previous events
+Background

-The elections to the Supreme Soviet of the RSFSR were held at the time of the beginning of the Khrushchev thaw, after the internal party power struggle between Khrushchev, Beria and Malenkov ended, but before the famous XX Congress of the CPSU, which marked the beginning of the de-Stalinization process.
-At the same time, the State Planning Committee raised purchase prices for collective farm products, abolished the ban on abortions and separate education, which could not but have a positive effect on the mood of the population of the RSFSR.
+The elections to the Supreme Soviet of the RSFSR were held at the time of the beginning of the Khrushchev Thaw, after the internal power struggle between Khrushchev, Beria and Malenkov ended, but before the famous 20th Congress of the CPSU, which marked the beginning of the de-Stalinization process.
+At the same time, the Gosplan raised purchase prices for collective farm products, abortion restrictions were lifted and single-sex education was abolished, which could not but have a positive effect on the mood of the population of the RSFSR.

-Election progress
+Conduct

-Elections to the IV convocation of the Supreme Soviet of the RSFSR were held in accordance with the Regulations on elections to the Supreme Soviet of the RSFSR, approved by the decree of the Presidium of the Supreme Soviet of the RSFSR of December 11, 1950.
+The elections were held in accordance with the Regulations on elections to the Supreme Soviet of the RSFSR, approved by the decree of the Presidium of the Supreme Soviet of the RSFSR of December 11, 1950.

-Soviet propaganda actively covered the elections in its news outlets, contrasting them with the elections of the countries of Western Europe and North America, putting emphasis on their alleged transparency and honesty.
+Soviet propaganda actively covered the elections in its news outlets, contrasting them with the elections of the countries of Western Europe and North America, putting emphasis on their alleged transparency and fairness.